 - Project lead, property manager and non-profit agency assessing, placing and supporting tenants.

 Design and construction

 The Project is bringing jobs to regional Victoria.
 The units are in construction now offsite in rural Victoria (Horsham).
-The units will be transported by road to multiple sites in Footscray and Maidstone beginning in late 2018 into 2019.
+The units will be transported by road to multiple sites in Footscray and Maidstone beginning in 2019.

 Who will be living in these units?